 Alexander Fung

-Research Assistant at MIT Brain and Cognitive Sciences
+Research Assistant @ MIT Brain and Cognitive Sciences

 Hi, I’m Alex 👋 I work as a research assistant in Ev Fedorenko’s lab at MIT, combining fMRI and computational tools to understand the neural basis of language.